 Printing is an essential part of your business.
 Whatever industry your business is in, whatever size your business, you will almost undoubtedly have printing to do.
 It might be letters or invoices to clients, marketing brochures, business cards, signs, and banners.

 Most of us now have printers, whether that is at home or in the office.
-However, are they really good enough for your business needs?
+However, is color printing from your home printer really good enough for your business needs?
 And, not only that, is it actually cheaper to do it at home, or get someone else to do it?

 Think about the cost per page